lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 --Insert Diagram
 ## Resources
-For Details of this usage scenario, please see Page 21 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).
+For Details of this deployment pattern, please see Page 21 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).

 # Enterprise Content Distribution
 ## Where does this pattern apply?
-This scenario applies to situations where Power BI contents are created largely by central teams and there are significantly large amount of content consumers vs content creators.
+This deployment pattern applies to situations where Power BI contents are created largely by central teams and there are significantly large amount of content consumers vs content creators.
 Power BI premium becomes a cost-effective way to manage organizational level reporting.

 ## Type of Questions this Session will Address
-*	What does enterprise content distribution scenario look like?
+*	What does enterprise content distribution deployment pattern look like?
-* What type of license is involved in this usage scenario?
+* What type of license is involved in this deployment pattern?
-* What artifacts how usually involved in this usage scenario?
+* What artifacts how usually involved in this deployment patterno?

 ## Overview